 “These guys are increasingly swirling and swiveling around the telecom space,” says Lawrence Surtees, vice-president and principal analyst of Canadian communications research for global technology consultancy IDC.
 “If you put all of this together, is Google a search company or a telecom network service provider or all of the above?”
 Google famously built its own data center by stringing together thousands of inexpensive Dell PCs with Gigabit Ethernet and developing all the software internally, as opposed to purchasing high-end proprietary solutions sold by vendors such as H-P, Sun, or IBM.
 Google is now doing the same thing in telecom.
 It's using cheap standard technologies such as dense wave division multiplexing (DWDM) and Ethernet to drive costs down and develop its own private network using dark fiber coupled with the aforementioned DWDM and Ethernet.
 Rather than buying an expensive "solution" from an internet service provider i.e. telecom or cable company.

 Google is likely working on a project to create its own global internet protocol (IP) network, a private alternative to the internet which could be controlled by the search giant.
 Their efforts appear to be picking up speed with each passing moment.
 Google has been buying up miles of unused fiber-optic cable called dark fiber, this usable network of cables was overbuilt by telephone and cable companies during the tech boom in the late nineties.
 Google has spent a small fortune purchasing these lines for pennies on the dollar at auctions and bankruptcy proceedings as well getting long term leases for these lines from third party vendors in order to construct its own private (IPv6) backbone between its data centers (estimates are 60 to 80 locations globally).
 Google is also buying shipping containers and building additional data centers within them, possibly with the aim of using them as significant nodes within the worldwide cable network.
 "Google hired a pair of very bright industrial designers to figure out how to cram the greatest number of CPUs, the most storage, memory and power support into a 20- or 40-foot box" Robert Cringely wrote.
 "The idea is to plant one of these puppies anywhere Google owns access to fiber, basically turning the entire Internet into a giant processing and storage grid."
-Late last year, Google purchased a 270,000sq ft telecom interconnection facility in New York and it is believed that from here, Google plans to link up and power the dark fiber system and turn it into a working internet network of its own.
+Late last year, Google purchased a 270,000sq ft telecom interconnection facility in

 Google has been experimenting in WiFi in the city of Mountain View, California where they have mounted networking equipment to public utility poles in the city.
 Google is also partnering with Earthlink to try to get WiFi into the city of San Francisco.
 In the partnership between Google and EarthLink to provide WiFi access in San Francisco, EarthLink would provide wireless service for 16 years and Google would be the sole Internet provider or ISP.
 Google would profit by having their search engine, maps, and other online applications available to users through the EarthLink pages.
 Even though this test-bed scenario has since faltered due to price and politics with the city of San Francisco, Google is still looking to offer free wireless access to other cities across North America and possibly Europe.
 Suppose this secure WiFi solution becomes popular, the Google servers will see a huge surge in the amount of data traffic they currently process.
 It could be the reason for their interest in the miles of dark fiber, or it could be a reason to build their own, private network backbone?